 How do writers make characters into people we can empathize with and understand?
 One way is through the use of characterization.
 But what is characterization?
 We’re going to answer that question by looking at examples from Kill Bill and The Social Network, and by listening to the perspective of some of the world’s most foremost writers.
 But before we get into the examples, let’s review what makes direct characterization different from indirect characterization.

 What Does Characterization Mean

 Let's define characterization

 What is characterization?
 Is characterization a literary device?
 The most simple explanation is the process of creating a character.
 In fiction, the writer's job is to build their characters from the ground up — who are they, where are they from, what's their defining qualities, etc. But that doesn't mean that writers of non-fiction or biopics based on real people can ignore this process.

 Before we jump into some examples and the different types, let's define characterization and why it's important.

 What is characterization?

 Characterization is the process through which an artist communicates character to an audience.
 In writing, characterization is achieved through dialogue, actions, and descriptions.
 In visual mediums, characterization is still achieved through dialogue, actions, and descriptions, but it can also be achieved through costuming, hair and makeup, etc. The writer and/or director have made a series of decisions of how to present each character to the reader or audience.
-Everything they decide to include in this presentation is part of the characterization.
+And so, everything they decide to include in this presentation is part of the characterization.

 Types of Characterization: